Best Best Superhero Films in 2025

 Superman: The Movie

-- Pioneering special effects for its time
+- Groundbreaking special effects for its time

-- Christopher Reeve's iconic portrayal of Superman
+- Christopher Reeve's definitive performance

 Cons

-- Some dated visual effects
+- Some effects now appear dated

 Key Specifications